The Sovereign UX Codex

 Designing with Presence, Not Prediction

 These aren’t rules to memorize.
-They’re patterns you start to recognize when you stop trying to control users—and start truly listening.
+They’re patterns you notice when you stop trying to control users—and start truly listening.

-These laws help you build systems that respond to people with care, clarity, and respect for their agency.
+They help you build systems that respond with care, clarity, and respect for sovereignty.

 They don’t come from a checklist.
 They come from what’s felt when design gets honest.